jkjarvis/docker/README.md

 16. -v External_directory : internal_directory : maps docker volume to external location
 17. inspect “name or ID” : returns data about a container in a JSON format
 18. logs “id or name” : to see the output of container in background
+19. system prune : remove all unused containers, networks, images (both dangling and unreferenced), and optionally, volumes (use --volumes).

 # Docker Image